javierclb/tutorials/julia.md

 1. First install with `Pkg.add("Revise")`
 2. Find the `.` files are for your account.
 For example, it is usually at `cd ~` on linux/osx/windows with bash, or in a directory such as `C:\Users\jlperla`
 3. Copy [.juliarc.jl](etc/.juliarc.jl) to that directory
-4. *Optional, with Atom:* At this point, you need ot use the master of Revise for Atom (but not vscode).
+4. *Optional, with Atom (but not VS Code):* for Juno/Atom, you need to use the master of Revise.
 To do this,
 ```
 Pkg.add("Revise")
 Pkg.checkout("Revise", "v0.6")